African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 • Check toxin level and try to reduce the nitrate level

-Now, you know how do you take care of African cichlids.
+Now, you know how to take care of African cichlids.

 Breeding African Cichlids

 African Cichlids can be bred in captivity if the conditions are suitable.
-They also perform cross-breeding as in captivity, there are fewer males of the same breed.
-In the breeding season, make sure the water parameters of the tank are consistent.
+They also perform cross-breeding, as in captivity, there are fewer males of the same breed.
+In the breeding season, make sure the tank’s water parameters are consistent.

 To encourage breeding, avoid adding any new fish to the tank.
-The male African Cichlids show different moves to attract female Cichlid.
-Their colors are usually brighter at this time.
+Male African Cichlids show different moves to attract female Cichlids, and their colors are usually brighter at this time.

-You can separate the eggs from the main tank as the parents, or other Cichlids can eat them.
-Once the eggs are hatched, the mother fish take care of the fries for one or two weeks.
+You can separate the eggs from the main tank, as the parents or other Cichlids can eat them.
+Once the eggs are hatched, the mother fish takes care of the fries for one or two weeks.
 After that, she leaves and is ready to breed again.

-The color of fry is fully visible within 3 months, and they will be ready to breed in a year.
-However, both of these qualities depend from specie to specie.
+The color of the fry is fully visible within three months, and they will be ready to breed in a year.
+However, both of these qualities depend from species to species.

 Should You Keep African Cichlids?

-African Cichlids are not for the aquarium that has peace-loving and small-sized fishes.
+African Cichlids are not for the aquarium that has peace-loving, small-sized fish.
 They are aggressive and can hunt small fish for food.

-The experienced aquarist should only keep them.
-They are beautiful, active, and will keep you entertained and add vividness to your aquarium at the same time.
-Once you keep them, you will know why they are so popular among the aquarists.
+Only the experienced aquarist should keep them.
+They are beautiful and active, and they will keep you entertained and add vividness to your aquarium.
+Once you keep them, you will know why they are so popular among aquarists.

 Are you planning to keep African Cichlids for your aquarium?
 What are the qualities that you loved most about them?
 Let us know in the comment section below.